PENN Entertainment (PENN)

 5. Revenue Growth

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-PENN Entertainment’s recent performance shows its demand has slowed as its annualized revenue growth of 2% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
+PENN Entertainment’s recent performance shows its demand has slowed as its annualized revenue growth of 4.6% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Note that COVID hurt PENN Entertainment’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
-PENN Entertainment Year-On-Year Revenue Growth

 We can dig further into the company’s revenue dynamics by analyzing its most important segment, Northeast Region.
-Over the last two years, PENN Entertainment’s Northeast Region revenue (casinos, hotels) averaged 1.6% year-on-year growth.
-PENN Entertainment Quarterly Revenue by Segment
+Over the last two years, PENN Entertainment’s Northeast Region revenue (casinos, hotels) averaged 1.2% year-on-year growth.
+This segment has lagged the company’s overall sales.

 6. Operating Margin